top of page

 I'm almost five weeks post op.
 My scar is very neat.
 I had my follow-up today, and was discharged by Mr Moorthy with the plan for GP to monitor bloods annually.

 Already my bony aches and pains have gone.
 My energy levels are up.
 I’m back to Zumba and aquafit classes.
 I’m peeing far less, brain fog has lifted, no blurry eyes - and my nails are growing for the first time in years.
-Result !
+Result!

 Linda Colvin.jpg

+To all of you still suffering and waiting for treatment, hang in there.
+I hope you get surgery soon.
 To Sallie and the other moderators, thank you so much for all the wonderful advice and support.
-It really is invaluable and encourages so many of us to persist, ask the right questions, push for treatment etc.
+It really is invaluable and encourages so many of us to persist, ask the right questions, push for treatment.

 Sarah Cox